-If you’re thinking about installing a new roof for your home, it is imperative that you’re aware of the different shingles available.
+If you’re thinking about installing a new roof for your home and wondering if there is any problems with reusing shingles, it is imperative that you’re aware of the different shingles available.
 As much as there are different types of shingles in the market, the three common types that you’re likely to go for include asphalt, metal, and cedar.
 There are a couple of factors to be considered when choosing the right shingle for the roof.
 It is also crucial that you’re getting the right roofing contractor for the installation to be a success.

 Asphalt shingles are common with a lot of residential roofs and for good reason.
 One of the main advantages of asphalt has to be the fact that it can last for a long time and is fairly inexpensive even if you’re on a tight budget.
 There are also a couple of designs to choose from which will make the selection process a little bit easier.
 Asphalt shingles can last up to 30 years if they’re properly maintained.
 They’re easy to install provided that you’re working with the right roofing contractor.

 Cons: Asphalt shingles are not durable compared to metal.
 They’re also susceptible to harsh weather conditions and might not do well in case there is a natural calamity.
 Asphalt shingles are also not designed for flat roofs.

 When faced with a roofing dilemma, you might be asking yourself whether or not you should be reusing the asphalt shingles.
 The options have their own advantages and disadvantages and it is important that you’re getting the right information before making a decision.
 Here are of the advantages of reusing asphalt shingles